griarman/sliderplugin/README.md

 ## Installation

 At first you should attach files slider.js and slider.css to your project.
 Then call .slider method on your element which must become slider.
-.slider method should get object with this proporties: slideShow(true / false), interval (ms), animation.
+.slider method should get object with this properties: slideShow(true / false), interval (ms), animation.
 Your slider element's children must have these data attributes: data-url(url), data-type(image/video).